-Experience monitoring uses scripts, run on a monitoring point, to simulate a typical user’s interactions with a web application.
-As the script proceeds, it measures the timing of responses from the application and forwards these measurements to APM.
+Experience monitoring uses scripts, run on a browser located on the monitoring point, to simulate a typical user’s interactions with a web application.
+As a script proceeds, it measures the timing of responses from the application and forwards these measurements to APM.
 APM then creates a picture of the application performance from a user perspective and generates alerts when the measurements are outside an acceptable range.
 Alerts are also generated for issues such as connectivity loss, HTTP errors, and an Apdex value indicating unacceptable user satisfaction.

-The script can be created either manually or using a 3rd-party script recorder.
-In either case, the script is divided into logical sections called “milestones”.
-The script is run continuously on a periodic basis.
-When it runs, it passes timing data for each milestone back to APM.
+Scripts can be created either manually or by using a 3rd-party script recorder.
+In either case, they are divided into logical sections called “milestones”.
+Scripts run continuously on a periodic basis.
+When they run, they pass timing data for each milestone back to APM.

 Analytics aware: Traffic generated by APM scripts does not affect analytics information gathered by Google Analytics, Fullstory, and Segment.io.

 HTML elements only: APM supports interaction with HTML elements only.
 It does not support 3rd-party browser add-ons or multimedia players.
 This includes Flash, ActiveX, Java applets, browser extensions, and video/audio players.